 Online condolences can be made to the family at www.whittfh.com.

-To send flowers to Macel "Brad" Bradford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Macel "Brad" Bradford, please visit our floral store.